shabananavas/commerce_ups_drupal_org/README.txt

 order into more packages).

 6. Doesn't account for packing material.
 If you need to account for packing material, then you may want to adjust product dimensions accordingly.

+7. Doesn't include support for shipping markups.
+If you'd like to add a shipping markup, use Rules Components.

 - - - - - Methodology